-“Jim Henson – Life and Legacy” an exhibit curated by Karen Falk of The Jim Henson Company, recently debuted at the American Banjo Museum in
+“Jim Henson – Life and Legacy” an exhibit curated by Karen Falk of The Jim Henson Company, recently debuted at the American Banjo Museum in Oklahoma City.

-From Sam and Friends to The Muppet Show with guest stars such as Roy Clark and Steve Martin, to Muppet characters like The Country Trio the banjo was featured prominently in many Henson/ Muppet productions culminating with Kermit's landmark performance of "Rainbow Connection" in The Muppet Movie
+From Sam and Friends to The Muppet Show with guest stars such as Roy Clark and Steve Martin, to Muppet characters like The Country Trio the banjo was featured prominently in many Henson/ Muppet productions culminating with Kermit's landmark performance of "Rainbow Connection" in The Muppet Movie.

 “The Rainbow Connection” earned the the Muppets Oscar nomination and because of that connection Jim Henson was inducted into the American Banjo Museum Hall of Fame Sept.
 8.